microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 ## Microsoft Graph API
 This section answers questions about coding applications that use Microsoft Graph APIs.

-### I didn’t get an email and I see no errors or exceptions.
+### I didn’t get an email and I don't see any errors or exceptions.
 Why didn't this work?

 If the sample appears to send an email but you don't see it in your Inbox, check your junk or spam folder.
 If you're sending the message from a test tenant, the message might get flagged as spam.

 ### Why doesn't the email sent by the sample have my profile picture?

 This is usually because your profile has not been set up with a user profile picture.
-If you signed in with a Microsoft Service Account (MSA) then even if you have a profile picture, it will not appear in the email.
-The Microsoft Graph API is not currently supporting user profile pictures from MSA accounts. <br/>Most of the samples provided by the quick starts get your profile picture and upload it to the root directory of your OneDrive account.
-If you sign in with a Microsoft account (live.com, hotmail.com), Microsoft Graph can't currently fetch your profile picture, so we fall back to the thought bubble image.
+If you signed in with a Microsoft account, then even if you have a profile picture, it will not appear in the email.
+The Microsoft Graph API does not currently support user profile pictures from Microsoft accounts.
+Most of the quick start samples get your profile picture and upload it to the root directory of your OneDrive account.
+If you sign in with a Microsoft account (live.com, hotmail.com), Microsoft Graph can't currently fetch your profile picture and will fall back to the thought bubble image.

-The Node sample and the iOS Objective C samples do not attach user profile pictures to the email message.
+The Node iOS Objective C samples do not attach user profile pictures to the email message.

 ## ASP .NET
-Questions related to coding, building, or running the ASP.NET quick start sample.
+This section answers questions related to coding, building, or running the ASP.NET quick start sample.

+### Why won't my ASP.NET project build?

+If a sample that uses .NET libraries fails to build in Visual Studio, one or more of your projects might be running up against the 260-character Windows path length limit.
+Try moving the solution to a location at or close to the root directory.

 ## Universal Windows Platform (UWP)
-Questions related to coding, building, or running the UWP quick start sample.
+This section answers questions related to coding, building, or running the UWP quick start sample.

+### Why won't my UWP project build?

+If a sample that uses .NET libraries fails to build in Visual Studio, one or more of your projects might be running up against the 260-character Windows path length limit.
+Try moving the solution to a location at or close to the root directory.

 ## Xamarin
-Questions related to coding, building, or running the Xamarin quick start sample.
+This section answers questions related to coding, building, or running the Xamarin quick start sample.

-### Why won't my  ASP.NET, UWP, or Xamarin project build?
+### Why won't my project build?

 If a sample that uses .NET libraries fails to build in Visual Studio, one or more of your projects might be running up against the 260-character Windows path length limit.
 Xamarin solutions, in particular, are susceptible to this, especially Android projects inside Xamarin solutions.
 Try moving the solution to a location at or close to the root directory.